Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Travellers from most western countries do not need to arrange a visa prior to entry.
 Tourist cards are granted on arrival for USD 10 and are good for stays up to 90 days.
 Extensions are possible for a fee of USD 2 per day.

-All visitors must be in possession of onward or return tickets, documents for their destination outside of Nicaragua, and at least USD 200.
-It is recommended that tourists have six months validity remaining on their passports upon arrival in any country.
+All visitors must be in possession of onward or return tickets, documents for their destination outside of Nicaragua and evidence of sufficient funds to support themselves for the duration of their stay.
+It is recommended that tourists have six months' validity remaining on their passports upon arrival in any country.

 Visitors from a yellow fever infected area in the Americas or Africa require proof of their vaccination before entry.
 Malaria is a threat in many regions of Nicaragua and travellers are advised to seek medical advice and take some form prophylaxis.